Looking for a Job? Don’t Forget the Benefits!

 Job hunters often fixate on salary when looking for a job.
-After all, income is a very important piece of your financial puzzle.
+Well duh right?
+If I don’t work for pay, then what’s the point?
+Income, after all, is a very important piece of your financial puzzle.

 However, the reality is that salary isn’t everything.
 Sometimes good benefits are worth a little bit of a salary cut.

-I recently signed on for a “real” job with Student Loan Hero — my first such job in more than a decade.
+I recently signed on for a “real” job with a publishing company – my first such job in more than a decade.

 Before I made the leap back into the world of salaried employment, though, I looked at the benefits and perks.